sciZer0/7/v/README.md

 simultaneously saying that it is totally okay as it is now, or at best, declaring the improvement of democracy in the future.

-The whole thing is that – we can see this below – only a highly-democratic blockchain is able to be highly-efficient, remaining highly-decentralized and highly-sustainable.
+The whole thing is that – we can see this below – only a highly-democratic blockchain is able to be highly-efficient, remaining highly-decentralized and highly-secure.

 Ideally, blockchains must be highly-democratic from day one and exactly people (users) must rule the blockchains.